mbod/vaping_language/README.md

 Thus we expect the application of the same kind of language patterns used with a _cigarette_ to describe an _e-cigarette_ (e.g. _smoke_, _drag_, _inhale_ etc.).

+This project includes experiments using computational language analysis and tools from natural language processing to uncover how language patterns related to e-cigarettes.

+### Data

+* Vaping testimonials from users of e-cigarettes posted on the American Vaping Association website